 Week6

 Week6 is the sixth week of each year.
-In that week, primary school and youth center staff are encouraged to prioritize sexual health and offer diverse sex education.
-Preschools, after-school programs, and other municipalities are warmly invited to participate in Week6 as appropriate and suitable for each.
+During this week, staff at primary schools, preschools, youth centers and after-school programs are encouraged to emphasize sexual health and provide diverse, age-appropriate sex education.
+Other municipalities are warmly invited to participate in Week6 in ways that work best for their communities.

 The Reykjavík Gender Equality Academy leads Week6, with the city's adolescents voting for the theme each year.
 Work is based on the concept of comprehensive sex education